1. Do you lose sleep over issues of globalisation, the climate crisis, migration or inequality and poverty around the world?

 About the programme

-The programme takes 12 months of full-time study to complete, starting and ending in mid-September and is modular in structure.
+The programme is structured in modules and takes 12 months of full-time study to complete, starting and ending in mid-September.

-- Module 1: You start with a broad, interdisciplinary look at the various theoretical models of development and poverty.
-Then you can choose from a broad range of qualitative and quantitative research methods or from a research internship with one of our Southern partners (in the Philippines, Nicaragua, Tanzania).
+- Module 1: The course begins with a broad interdisciplinary overview of various theoretical models of development and poverty.
+You can then choose from a wide range of qualitative and quantitative research methods or opt for a research internship with one of our Southern partners (in Tanzania, Nicaragua, or the Philippines).

-- Module 2: The master now zooms in on 'globalisation'.
-You will analyze the interaction between foreign and domestic actors at the interface of (inter)national and local arenas and the opportunities and constraints this presents for sustainable development.
+- Module 2: This module focuses on 'globalisation'.
+You will analyse the interaction between foreign and domestic actors at the interface of (inter)national and local arenas and examine the opportunities and constraints this presents for sustainable development.

-- Module 3: You now delve into a course on linking institutions and poverty reduction.
-You can choose from courses such as gender, migration, local governance, natural resources, value chains, labor, land and development.
+- Module 3: In this module, you will explore a course on linking institutions and poverty reduction.
+You can choose from a range of courses such as gender, migration, local governance, natural resources, value chains, labour, land, and development.

-- Module 4: For your master dissertation, you will conduct research on a development-relevant topic.
-Many IOB students choose to conductfieldwork but this is not obligatory; the master dissertation can also be literature-based research.
+- Module 4: For your master's dissertation, you will conduct research on a development-relevant topic.
+Many IOB students choose to conduct fieldwork, but this is not obligatory.
+The master's dissertation can also be literature-based research.